Wisdom4Today with Dr. Mike

 #6: I don’t have the energy or I am too tired

-This is usually the reason given by people who have do not get enough sleep for a number of reasons.
+This is usually the reason given by people who do not get enough sleep for a number of reasons.
 Many times, the issues of life weigh upon us and keep us up at night.
 However, more often, we are tired because we try to cram too many things in our life and do not allocate enough time for rest.

 We learn from Scripture that even Jesus took time away from His active ministry schedule to spend time alone with the Father (Matthew 14:23).
 Likewise, although our Sabbath rest is now in Christ (Hebrews 4:1-11), there is a lot to be said for having one day a week that we can rest, spend time with God and our friends enjoying one another.
 God tells us that when we do this we will be renewed and strengthened for the work ahead: